GiottoVerducci/rulebook2024/content.md

 **Ally cards:** Allies are minions other than vampires that you as a Methuselah can control.
 These cards are put into play with their starting life from the blood bank, and remain independent from the acting minion.\
-\
-Allies cannot act the turn they are brought into play (recruited).

-> **ADVANCED RULES**
-> \
-> The ally's life represents their blood (to pay costs etc.).
-> Any blood they gain or lose as a vampire equates to a gain or loss
-> of life for the ally.If the ally gains life in excess of their capacity,
-> it does not drain off, and if the effect inflicts aggravated damage on
-> the ally, they burn life as normal.
-However, if the effect would send
-> the ally to torpor, they are burned instead.\
->\
-> Some allies have the ability to play certain cards "as a
-> vampire."
-In these cases, the ally is treated as a vampire for all
-> effects generated by the play of the card, including duration effects
-> (like "for the remainder of combat").
-For purposes of that card, the ally has a
-> capacity of 1 for use if the card requires an older vampire or a vampire of a given capacity.
-> The ally is treated as a vampire only for the effect generated from playing the card.
-> In particular, the ally is not treated as a vampire for effects the card has from being
-> in play (like "the vampire with this card" effects).

 ![](bin/media/image22.png)